Sharlottes/judgekit/README.md

 # Features

 base comamnd is `toolkit`. every arguments, options, subcommands are based on this command.
-first of all, you can all comamnd via `toolkit --help` command.
+first of all, you can see all comamnd and CLI information via `toolkit --help` command.

 ## Test script

-you can run special javascript file by running this command.
+you can run special javascript file by running `test` command as below examples.

 ```bash
 toolkit test <script[.js]>